Ukrainians deal with ‘double crisis’ of war and threat of disease

 Poland’s health minister also announced free coronavirus vaccinations for Ukrainians on Friday.

 But like Ukraine, Poland has had a severe covid outbreak in recent weeks, and officials say its health system is dealing with a significant workforce shortage that has sparked walkouts and protests.
 About 59 percent of Poland’s population has received at least one vaccine shot.
-Poland is set to lift many of its remaining covid restrictions on Tuesday.
+Poland is set to lift many of its remaining coronavirus restrictions on Tuesday.

-Jarno Habicht, the WHO’s representative to Ukraine, told reporters that he was worried that the conflict would set back months of progress to vaccinate Ukrainians while escalating other regional health crises, like the polio outbreak.
+Jarno Habicht, the WHO’s representative to Ukraine, told reporters that he was worried that the conflict would set back months of progress to vaccinate Ukrainians while escalating other regional health crises, such as the polio outbreak.

 Russia’s invasion “will have implications across the whole country,” he said, adding that his team was rapidly pivoting to address a brand-new set of health challenges.
 “Our priorities have shifted to trauma care, ensure access to services, continuity of care, mental health and psychosocial support.”